ocaml/dune/doc/dune-files.rst

          Specify the file extension used for this dialect.

-         The extension string must not contain any dots and be unique in a given project (so that a given extension can be mapped back to a corresponding dialect).
+         The extension string must not start with a period and be unique in a given project (so that a given extension can be mapped back to a corresponding dialect).
+In Dune 3.9 and later, the extension string may contain periods (e.g., `cppo.ml`).

          This field is required.